just-ero/asl-help/README.md

 # asl-help
 Welcome!

----
-## Third Party Notice
-This repository is not responsible for scripts malfunctioning due to issues that are not caused by asl-help.
-We reserve the right to immediately close any issues which report problems out of our control.

-Instead, please either open an issue in the repository of the script's creator, or ask a question in the [Speedrun Tool Development Discord server](https://discord.gg/cpYsxz7).

 ## Purpose
 Asl-help was created to aid autosplitter authors in writing scripts for games that use the mono framework, specifically the Unity fork.
 It is packaged as a .NET framework library that can be loaded at runtime from an autosplitter script, and uses codegen to allow for the creation of more streamlined, human-readable, and update-resilient pointer paths.